 What inspired you to write this book?

-What one thing would you tell potential readers about the importance of your story?
+What one thing you would tell potential readers about the importance of your story?

-The most important take away here is that accepting your uniqueness is immensely powerful and freeing.
-When my kids began to repeatedly reference “being my own self like the grasshopper”, I realized that self-acceptance and inclusion can be taught, even at a young age.
+The most important takeaway here is that accepting your uniqueness is immensely powerful and freeing.
+When my kids began to repeatedly reference “being my own self like the grasshopper,” I realized that self-acceptance and inclusion can be taught, even at a young age.

 What do you want readers to take away from your story?